 Karen is the Chair of the 3H Board of Trustees and manages contacts with partner organisations and beneficiaries.

 Chris Bird is a chartered management accountant.
-Since he retired Chris has been a trustee with numerous charities, currently he is treasurer of People First and Housing Matters (Bristol).
+Since he retired Chris has been a trustee with numerous charities, currently he is treasurer of People First and the Bridge Foundation

 Chris has made a series of visits to Uganda and has worked directly with the beneficiaries of 3H.